unionai/unionai-examples/_blogs/sagemaker-inference/stable_diffusion_on_triton/README.md

 - Instance Type: T4
 - Setup: Distributed training on 8 GPUs
 - Dataset: svjack/pokemon-blip-captions-en-zh
-- Duration: 2-3 hours
+- Duration: 5 hours for 500 epochs, batch size 1
 - Cache: Enabled
-- HuggingFace Token: Required to push the model to the HF hub.

 > There is also a workflow available that skips fine-tuning and only optimizes and deploys the model.